andrewschmidt-a/moran/README.md

 ```

 ## What to develop your own module??
-It's Simple! all you need is to define a schema and resolver for you data!
+It's simple!
+All you need is to define a schema and resolver for your data!

 ```javascript
 var { MoranModule } = require('moran')